 Recently I read a book by British Special Operations Executive cryptographer Leo Marks called “Between Silk and Cyanide“.
 This title documents the real story of the code war between Germany and the Allies in World War 2.
 It is a title I highly recommend reading to get a sense of the real history of what happened in SOE during World War 2 and the aftermath.

 In the book, Marks details the challenges of being a cryptographer in the badly underfunded and unappreciated Special Operations Executive hereby called SOE.

-Per Wikipedia: “The Special Operations Executive (SOE) was a secret British World War II organization.
-It was officially formed on 22 July 1940 under Minister of Economic Warfare Hugh Dalton, from the amalgamation of three existing secret organizations.
-Its purpose was to conduct espionage, sabotage and reconnaissance in occupied Europe (and later, also in occupied Southeast Asia) against the Axis powers, and to aid local resistance movements.
+Per Wikipedia: “SOE was officially formed on 22 July 1940 under Minister of Economic Warfare Hugh Dalton, from the amalgamation of three existing secret organizations.
+SOE’s sole purpose was to conduct espionage, sabotage and reconnaissance in occupied Europe (and later, also in occupied Southeast Asia) against the Axis powers, and to aid local resistance movements.

 SOE fought a nearly constant battle with the existing intelligence agencies in the U.K. due in part due to the British reluctance to play as dirty or even worse than what the Germans were doing to all of Europe.
 In no small part is it clearly alluded in Mark’s book that there was a “not invented here” sense of jealousy that pervaded the Secret Intelligence Service (SIS) and which was a constant thorn in SOE’s side.